dannydev77/dannydev77/README.md

 -   2022 Goals: Contribute more to open source projects
 -   ✍ Get a job
 -  ⚡ Fun fact: The notion that I know nothing keeps me going to learn more!
 -  💬 Also, This is my new repository.
+I deleted my previous account since I wanted to start afresh

 <!--